 That's why Ron Fournier needs to get a clue on the journalists that cover the Obama administration.
 If any journalist "flipped the script" on t"> More ...

 Christopher Chantrill is a writer and conservative, and author of Road to the Middle Class.
-He runs usgovernmentspending.com, the go-to resource for government finance data, and is a frequent contributor to the American Thinker.
+He runs usgovernmentspending.com, the go-to resource for government finance data, is a frequent contributor to the American Thinker, and blogs regularly at Rare.us.
 He lives in Seattle, Washington ...

 Numbers, charts, analysis of government spending in the US.
 You can make your own spending charts and download spending data.

 Numbers, charts, analysis of government revenue in the US.
 You can make your own revenue charts and download tax data.